LibruaryNFT/FlowHackathon/README.md

 # Summary

-This dapp allows a user to purchase a Coin(NFT) which is either Heads or Tails, and then they can 'flip it'.
-If the random outcome on-chain is the same type as their Coin, then they win double the value of the coin back(while losing the coin that was bet).
+This is my entry for the 2023 Flow Hackathon.

-# Build
+This dapp allows a user to purchase a Coin(NFT) for 1 $FLOW which represents either Heads or Tails, and then the user can toss it into magical waters.
+If the random outcome(Heads or Tails) on-chain is the same as their Coin, then the user will receive 2 $FLOW, while losing will result in the user not receiving anything.
+The coin is destroyed whenever it is tossed into the magical waters.

-This is a react dapp using tailwindcss.
+# Technologies Used

-# Pre-Requisites
+- React

-nodejs
+- Tailwind CSS

-# Building App
+- Flow CLI

-npm install react-scripts
+- Graffle(Flow Events monitoring)
-npm start
+- Pinata(IPFS)

 # Emulator Quick Start Guide
 Use this to get started on the emulator and test the major functionality